apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 #### Relevancy

-💻 Developer builds a website framework that **indexes your site** properly so search engines can read the content and eventually determine if that's relevant to the search.
+💻 Developer builds a website framework that **indexes your site** allowing search engines to read the content and calculate relevancy to the search.

 📊 Marketer conducts keyword reseach and helps you **identify popular or niche keyphrases**.